chrplr/Pinel-localizer-go/README.md

 *Note: This has not been thouroughly tested, please report Issues on the github repo if you encounter any*

-This is an implementation of the "Pinel functional localizer" described in the following publication:
+This is an implementation of the *Pinel functional localizer* stimulation program described in the following publication:

 Pinel, P., Thirion, B., Meriaux, S., Jobert, A., Serres, J., Le Bihan, D., Poline, J.-B., & Dehaene, S. (2007).
 Fast reproducible identification and large-scale databasing of individual functional cognitive networks.
 BMC Neurosci, 8, 91. https://doi.org/10.1186/1471-2202-8-91